the-dataface/figma2html/README.md

 WORK IN PROGRESS

 Export Figma frames as images with text elements rendered as HTML.
-A Figma version of (ai2html)[http://ai2html.org], using (Figma Plugin DS Svelte)[https://github.com/thomas-lowry/figma-plugin-ds-svelte].
+A Figma version of [ai2html](http://ai2html.org), using [Figma Plugin DS Svelte](https://github.com/thomas-lowry/figma-plugin-ds-svelte).

 ## Installation